Glock 34 Review: Glock 9mm XL

 Why the 34?

 The Glock 34 mainly appeals to the competitive market.
-That little extra control and little extra sight radius help with those fractional increases in speed and accuracy that win matches.
-Glock designed the 34 to fit inside the restrictive size constraints of the USPSA Production and IDPA Stock Service divisions.
-As a Glock, you can easily convert the weapon into a different class by adding whatever accessories you desire for your preferred division.
+The extra control and longer sight radius provide a slight edge.
+These small gains in speed and accuracy win matches.
+Glock built the 34 to fit strict size rules.
+It works for USPSA Production and IDPA Stock Service divisions.
+Since it is a Glock, it is easy to customize.
+You can add accessories to fit any division you choose.

 It’s a big gun made for big gun things, and in that realm, it does well.